Submit request or call to make an appointment.

-Arrhythmia in children is also called an irregular heartbeat in children.
+Arrhythmia in children also is called an irregular heartbeat.
 Both terms describe an abnormal heart rhythm.
 Most arrhythmias are caused by an electrical “short circuit” in the heart.

 The heart normally beats in a consistent pattern, but an arrhythmia can make it beat too slowly, too quickly or irregularly.
 This uneven pumping activity can lead to a variety of symptoms, including fatigue, dizziness and chest pain.